-Everything That You Need in Order to Create and Optimize a WordPress Website
+Everything That You Need in Order to Build and Optimize a WordPress Website

 In this list of WordPress resources, I’m going to share with you everything that you need in order to build a WordPress website from the ground up, and properly optimize it as well.

-Most WordPress resources recommended here, especially at the plugins part, will have free versions, so even people that are on a tight budget can build and launch a properly optimized WordPress website!
+Most WordPress resources recommended here, especially at the plugins part, will have free versions, so even people that are on a tight budget can create and launch a properly optimized WordPress website!

 “Free” doesn’t mean that they’ll be less powerful, though.
 Most great plugins come with free versions (e.g. WooCommerce, iThemes Security, W3 Total Cache, etc.), which you can upgrade if you need some extra cool features.
 I’ve been using them myself for years, and I’ve only got positive results.

 So, with the WordPress resources that I’m going to recommend here, you can rest assured that you’ll be properly set up.

 - Useful Tools

 First things first, you’ll need a domain (e.g. https://example.com).